Royal Family of Netherlands

 After her abdication on April 30, 2013, Her Royal Highness Queen Beatrix adopted the title of Princess of the Netherlands, Princess of Orange-Nassau and Princess of Lippe-Biesterfeld.
 Princess Beatrix took up the residence at Drakensteyn Castle in Lage Vuursche, while often staying at Huis ten Bosch in the Hague.

 An interesting residence, which serves today as the museum is Het Loo Palace in Apeldoorn.
 It is here, that a relatively modest residence of the former Queen’s younger sister Princess Margriet and her husband, Pieter van Vollenhoven is located.
 The Het Loo Palace and its beautiful park are today open to the public.
 Princess Margriet was born during the WWII in 1943, in Canada.
 The Ottawa Civic Hospital where Queen Juliana gave birth was declared temporarily a Dutch territory, not to make a newborn princess a British subject.
 Dutch Royal Family was at the time on exile in Canada, because of the German occupation of the Netherlands.

 Birthday of the King - King’s Day

 Dutch people have feelings of love and admiration towards their Royals.
-Every year on April 27, on the day of the King‘s Willem-Alexander birthday, (in 2014 exceptionally on April 26) a festive, carnival-like King’s Day (Dutch: Koningsdag, formerly under the reign of the Queen Beatrix called Queen’s Day) is celebrated all over the country.
+Every year on April 27, on the day of the King‘s Willem-Alexander birthday, a festive, carnival-like King’s Day (Dutch: Koningsdag, formerly under the reign of the Queen Beatrix called Queen’s Day) is celebrated all over the country.

 If the date of May 27 falls on Sunday, the King’s day is celebrated a day earlier - on Saturday 26th.